HoussemDellai/azure-network-course/905_vwan_2_secure_virtualhubs_vpn/Readme.md

 You need to download the VPN client configuration from the `Microsoft Store` or from [App Center](https://install.appcenter.ms/users/user-microsoft/apps/azure-vpn-client-1/distribution_groups/publicgroup/releases/21).
 More details on how to download the client configuration can be found in the [Azure documentation](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-download-vpn-client).

-Once you have the client configuration, you can install it on your local machine.
+Once you have the client configuration, you can install it on your local machine or in the onprem-vm (created by Terraform template).

 Then you need to download the VPN client configuration from the `Azure Portal` under `your vWAN resource.